Blog

 Basic abbreviations:

-• Ctrl + C / V / X / Z / Y / S / P – work the same as in Word
+• Ctrl + C / V / X / Z / Y / S / P – work the same way as in Word

 • Ctrl + Arrow keys – jump to the end of the data range